-Tune in to our eighth episode to hear from Emily Phan-Gruber, associate manager for transportation electrification at Duquesne Light Company (DLC), the utility powering the Pittsburgh area.
+Tune in to Energy in 30 hosted by Joan Collins and David Meisegeier.
+On our eighth episode, "EV trends for consumers and utilities," hear from Emily Phan-Gruber, associate manager for transportation electrification at Duquesne Light Company (DLC), the utility powering the Pittsburgh area.
 She joins ICF Vice President for Transportation Electrification, Stacy Noblet, to discuss the state of local and national electric vehicle (EV) adoption and how utilities can lead the way in innovative programs.

 Topics in today’s episode include:

 - Forecasting EV adoption for both residential and commercial applications

 - Understanding local and national trends in policy support

 - Understanding the biggest barriers to EV adoption, including resistance to change

 - Adopting charging connection standards

 David: Hello and welcome to Energy in 30.
 We'll use the next 30 minutes to explore how utilities in the industry are reacting to forces that are shaping new offerings for customers in order to meet decarbonization goals.

 Joan: If you are a utility manager, consultant, technology provider, or just curious about energy, we hope to push your thinking about the changes that are happening in the energy industry with me, Joan Collins.

 Joan: David, today we're going to be talking about transportation, electrification, and load management.
 And that made me curious, do you drive an EV?